mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 Cohort retention analysis allows for comparison of a same group over time.
 For example, user who signed up during alpha release (small group) will have a different experience than the user who signed up during beta release (larger group).

-Each group of users is a cohort—participants in an experiment across their lifecycle.
+Each group of users is a cohort-participants in an experiment across their lifecycle.
 You can compare cohort with one another to see if key metrics are getting better.
 Overtime you would be releasing key features satisfying your latest cohort from initial cohort.
 For example, cohort analysis might show you the revenue generated from January is a lot higher than the month in December.
 Overtime, the revenue is declining from January cohort.
 But as you launch more feature, the same cohort decides to stick making the drop-off better.

 Be specific when defining what “active” means.
 Don't be too broad or too narrow.
 Most companies use logins or app opens as main events for the “active users” definition.
 But at Instacart, that doesn't mean anything unless it is tied to completing an order or at Uber taking a ride.
 Active needs to be defined.

 Differentiate users from customers.

 > A customer is defined as the person/group who is paying you.
 A user is a person using the product.
 In subscription products, oftentimes there are multiple users associated with a single customer.
 Or people are users before they are customers.
-You need to separate the definition and language between these two things for teams to clearly act on them. — Brian Balfour
+You need to separate the definition and language between these two things for teams to clearly act on them. - Brian Balfour

  Calculate retention by setting your timeline.
 As a team, you have to agree on what retention reporting type you should adopt.